dfinity/response-verification/packages/ic-response-verification-wasm/README.md

   verifyRequestResponsePair,
   ResponseVerificationError,
   ResponseVerificationErrorCode,
-} from "@dfinity/response-verification";
+} from '@dfinity/response-verification';

 // this is necessary for web, but not for NodeJS consumers await initResponseVerification();

 try {
   const result = verifyRequestResponsePair(
     request,
     response,
     canister_id,
     current_time_ns,
     max_cert_time_offset_ns,
-        fromHex(IC_ROOT_KEY)
+    fromHex(IC_ROOT_KEY),
   );

   // do something with the result
   // `result.passed` will be true if verification succeeds, false otherwise, and
   // `result.response` will contain the certified response object if verification was successful.
 } catch (error) {
   if (error instanceof ResponseVerificationError) {
     switch (error.code) {
       case ResponseVerificationErrorCode.MalformedCbor:
         // the cbor returned from the replica was malformed.
         // ...
         break;

       case ResponseVerificationErrorCode.MalformedCertificate:
         // the certificate returned from the replica was malformed.
         // ...
         break;

       // Other error cases...
     }
   }
 }
 ```

 See the following for working examples:

 - [Web](https://github.com/dfinity/response-verification/tree/main/examples/web)
 - [Service Worker](https://github.com/dfinity/response-verification/tree/main/examples/service-worker)
 - [NodeJS](https://github.com/dfinity/response-verification/tree/main/examples/nodejs)